 - Execution of S.37 Agreement and Registration on title

 Will detail exact S.37 Density Bonusing community benefits including any cash contribution commitments not already paid

 - Completion of Requirements as per the S.37 Agreement

 for all rezoning applications that propose an increase in density and/or heights

 from the existing zoning permissions that are deemed complete applications after October 20, 2021.
 The applications will be those that

-propose mid-high density residential developments (townhouses, apartments) across Brampton.
+propose mid-high density residential developments (specifically and only for townhouses, apartments) across Brampton.

 Applications proposing the development of affordable housing, seniors housing, supportive housing, emergency shelters, or purpose-built rental developments will be exempt from density bonusing.